MathieuNls/bianca/bianca.md

 \red{
 Another interesting pattern we were able to detect in the 250 bugs randomly selected (2/250) and confirm in the remaining 15,116 (is a pattern involving the java keyword \texttt{final} (48/15,116).
 In Java, the keyword refers to the non-transitivity or immutability of variables.
-As investigated by Colblenz \textit{et al.} that important requirements, such as expressing immutability constraints, were completely understood nor available in Java \ref{@coblenz2016exploring}.
+Colblenz \textit{et al.} discovered that important requirements, such as expressing immutability constraints, were not completely understood nor available in Java \ref{@coblenz2016exploring}.
 The use of this keyword by junior software developer is often adhoc.
 In many instances, we found developer fixing a bug report stating that a given variable should not change regardless of the on-going event.
 Rather than fixing the root cause (i.e. understanding why and where the variable changes) developers use the final keyword.